covertnine/c9-starter/readme.txt

 == Changelog ==

 = 2.2.9 =
 Updates for WordPress 5.6.
 New fonts and graceful Google font loading.
 Updates to work with C9 Blocks Animation plugin.
 If you update, be sure to save your font settings again!
+If you're updating from an older version, you may have to save your custom logo settings again as well from Appearance > Customizer.

 = 2.2.8 =
 Fixing translation string.